mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

             print(f"SYNTH_START|0|slt_voice_normal|{outstr}")
 ```

-## Performing Functions mainly in Python and apply MMDAgent-EX as Frontend
+## Performing ASR and TTS in Python with MMDAgent-EX as the front end

-While the above example was explained with "MMDAgent-EX as the main module incorporating the dialogue part," it's also possible to integrate it with the idea of "Python as the main module, with MMDAgent-EX serving as a frontend interface."
+The examples above describe using MMDAgent-EX as the main module with the dialogue part embedded.
+Alternatively, you can make Python the main module and use MMDAgent-EX as a controlled front-end interface.
+Typical cases:

-Below are typical cases:

-- Perform speech recognition and response generation in script, and send the output text and motion commands via a message to MMDAgent-EX to make the CG avatar speak.
+- Perform speech recognition and response generation in Python, then send the resulting text and action commands to MMDAgent-EX to make the CG avatar speak.
-- Perform till speech synthesis in Python, and make the MMDAgent-EX CG avatar speak by [streaming synthesized voice data](../remote-speech/).
+- Perform speech synthesis in Python and pipe the synthesized audio into MMDAgent-EX (see [Injecting synthesized audio](../remote-speech/)) to make the avatar speak.
-- Handle all spoken dialogue modules (including synthezied audio playing) within Python script, while sending [lip-sync information](../remote-speech) and any action commands to MMDAgent-EX for multi-modal dialogue.
+- Perform recognition, synthesis, and playback entirely in Python, and send only lip-sync data or motion commands to MMDAgent-EX (see [Remote speech]) to control movement.

-Please feel free to use this approach as suits your application or purpose.
+Use whichever approach suits your application.